Facebook logo Instagram logo

 As it turns out, crema is not nearly as important as people make it out to be.
 Several other factors contribute to a good cup of espresso like the quality of the beans, the grind, the water, and the brewing method all play a role in making a great cup of espresso.

 The other factor is the gas present in the coffee while brewing.
 When the coffee beans are in the roaster, it forms carbon dioxide gas as it bakes.
 The more the coffee is baked, the more gas will be present in the beans.
 The coffee will naturally degas over time and produce less crema so freshly roasted coffees produce more crema.
+Using pre-ground coffee leads to less crema since the gas has more surface to escape.

 Having crema is not an indication of good coffee - it's just that the beans are fresh or more roasted.
 If there's no crema, that doesn't mean your coffee is bad - it just means that it's a lighter roast or a bit older.